 It seems obvious that banking customers expect the same contextual, personalized and predictive experiences from their banks that they have every day in messaging platforms or ohter digital services.

-Banks bet on chatbots
+Banks bet on chatbot

-These three trends mentioned above have motivated the banks for the massive deployment of chatbots.
+These three trends mentioned above have motivated the banks for the massive deployment of chatbot.
 A research by Accenture, executed among 589 bank executive respondents, reported as Banking Technology Vision 2017, indicated that within the next three years, banks will deploy AI as their primary method to interact with customers.
 Gartner projects that more than 85% of customer interactions will be managed without a human by 2020.
-Oracle suggests that 80% of brands will be using chatbots by the same year.
+Oracle suggests that 80% of brands will be using chatbot by the same year.

-As Banks recognize the power of AI-driven bots to create contextual, predictive and personalized experiences in addition to the power of conversational user interfaces, they are increasingly using chatbots or “conversational banking” to interact with customers, or employees better.
+As Banks recognize the power of AI-driven bots to create contextual, predictive and personalized experiences in addition to the power of conversational user interfaces, they are increasingly using chatbot or “conversational banking” to interact with customers, or employees better.
 AI-powered bots and assistants are crucial components of the banks’ digital transformation strategy.
 The aspect of efficiency by answering customer questions and reducing call center volumes is just the tip of the iceberg.
 The area of implementation in the customer interaction side is not limited to customer support but includes frequently asked questions, personal finance management, payments, money transfer, wealth management, lending and financing.
 Inevitably, we witness the proliferation of financial bots as the largest banks roll out theirs empowering the customer to manage their own financial lives.
-Bank of America, Capital One, Citibank, Mastercard, AMEX are just a few examples of global banks and non-bank financial institutions that have released voice & text capable chatbots.
+Bank of America, Capital One, Citibank, Mastercard, AMEX are just a few examples of global banks and non-bank financial institutions that have released voice & text capable chatbot.